ttscoff/howzit/README.md

 ## License

-ReplaceGemname is licensed under the MIT license.
+This Ruby gem is licensed under the MIT license.

 ## Warranty